BaptisteLacroix/SAE401-Annuaire/README.md

 # Project Name: Active Directory Lookup
-This is a project developed by Romain Patureau, Mateus Lopes, Marvin Conil, Hassan Sacha, and Albert Ict during their second year of BUT at the University Nice Côte d'Azur, in the Informatique department.
-The project was developed with the guidance of professors Mme Feneon and M. Bilancini.

 # Objective
 The main objective of this project is to design an application that allows interaction with an Active Directory.
 The project aims to create a website that enables us to perform searches to gather information about employees within our company.